Posted by Vikram Rathod

 Executing the HTTPS protocol on your website is crucial from a security standpoint, the absence of it can negatively affect the user experience due to pop-ups for an unsecured page on most browsers.
 Switching to HTTPS on the first hand should be taken into consideration; especially the ones that store information.

 Thinking of rebranding and getting your hands on a better URL is obvious, but this one shouldn’t be made on a lighter note as changing the domain name is a big decision.

 If one thinks that the server’s performance is compliant with your Web hosting conditions, jumping to another host is the only option left.
 Take thorough time and energy in researching the right host.

 Protocol change: Migrating a website from HTTP to HTTPS for security reasons is a prime example of protocol change

-Change of domain: This is a step in case of rebranding when one switches from one domain to another.
+Change of domain: This is a step in the case of rebranding when one switches from one domain to another.

 Top-level domain change: This is in case of business expansion overseas or limited to certain countries.

-Change in site: This is for the improvement of the layout that affects the internal references and URL structure of the page.
+Site change: This is for the improvement of the layout that affects the internal references and URL structure of the page.

 Replatforming: This is a change of CMS, moving the website to a particular website, for instance, switching from WordPress to Shopify.

 Mobile setup changes: It is about shifting to a mobile setup, indexing the applications, or even creating a PWA website, and are often called partial website migrations.